linrongbin16/dotfiles/README.md

 > Note: Install python only for current user (i.e. in user's home directory) to avoid permission issues when installing pip packages in the future.

 <details>
-<summary>Click here to see how to install python3 only for current user.</summary>
+<summary>Click here to see how to install python3 for current user.</summary>

 - Select "Customize Installation", unselect "Use admin privileges when installing py.exe".